Helping students become changemakers

 The Idea Lab at Wheaton

-Wheaton helps students become social entrepreneurs, putting ideas into action to improve the world and as a way to learn about leadership, networking and crafting their personal brand.
+Wheaton helps students become change makers, putting ideas into action to improve the world and as a way to learn about leadership, networking and crafting their personal brand.

 The Idea Lab is Wheaton’s center for social entrepreneurship activities on campus and offers a range of programs, partnerships and resources that are designed to help students develop their ideas for helping others and the skills to realize their vision.

 The Social Entrepreneurship Launch Program is a semester-long opportunity for students dedicate

 themselves to learning the skills and strategies necessary to launch their own businesses.
 The SE Launch

 - Social Venture Boot Camp, led by GCSEN (Global Center for Social Entrepreneurship Network), is a

 virtual program, offered during the January break, where students learn how to define their passion and

 - Spring Semester Program, students continue to meet in a series of workshops designed to guide them from ideas to actions in order to move their plans forward

 - SE Launch Day, an opportunity to pitch your idea to an audience of family, friends, and Wheaton community members – the culminating moment after months of hard work!